The Swoop portable MRI system showed 92% agreement with traditional MRI scans and was four times more likely to be chosen by ...

-There may be two distinct subtypes of multiple sclerosis, according to a new study led by scientists at University College ...
+There may be two distinct subtypes of multiple sclerosis, according to a new study led by scientists at University College London (UCL).
+The finding, if validated, could help doctors provide more ...

-Artificial intelligence (AI), using a simple blood test combined with standard brain images has, for the first time, been ...
+Artificial intelligence (AI), using a simple blood test combined with standard brain images has, for the first time, been able to identify two biologically distinct types of multiple sclerosis (MS), ...

 MS is currently treated with 'disease-modifying' medicines (e.g. interferon beta, glatiramer acetate, natalizumab, fingolimod, alemtuzumab, teriflunomide, and dimethyl fumarate).
 These medicines can ...